Procedure Guide ·Spay ·2026

 Recovery & Aftercare

-Keep your cat confined to a small room for 10-14 days.
-No jumping, running, or rough play.
+Confine your cat 10-14 days; no jumping, running, or rough play.
 Check the incision daily for redness, swelling, or discharge.
-Pain medication for the first 3-5 days.
-Keep the e-collar on at all times.
-No baths until the incision is fully healed.
-Most cats are back to normal within 2 weeks.
+Pain medication 3-5 days; e-collar on at all times.
+No baths until fully healed.
+Most cats return to normal within 2 weeks.
 Full recovery in 10-14 days

 Total Cost - $200-$400